mrsilver76/listporter/README.md

 >[!NOTE]
 >ListPorter waits for the Plex library scan to finish before importing playlists.
 The time this takes depends on your library size and number of changes.
 There will also be a short 5-10 second delay between Plex finishing the scan and ListPorter continuing.

+- **`-nc`, `--no-check`**
+  Disables GitHub version checks for GroupMachine.

+>[!NOTE]
+>Version checks occur at most once every 7 days.
+ListPorter connects only to [this URL](https://api.github.com/repos/mrsilver76/listporter/releases/latest) to retrieve version information.
+No data about you, your music library or your Plex server is shared with the author or GitHub - you can verify this yourself by reviewing `GitHubVersionChecker.cs`

 - **`-v`, `--verbose`**
   Outputs additional information to the log files to aid in debugging.